-Mallow weed, Malva neglecta, or common mallow, is a distant cousin of the hollyhock.
-Mallow weeds resemble hollyhocks in leaf only.
+Mallow weed (Malva neglecta), also known as common mallow, is a distant cousin of the hollyhock.
+Mallow weed foliage resembles hollyhocks leaves.
 The blooms are the distinguishing feature; common mallow has white, pink or lavender flowers dissimilar in shape to hollyhock blooms.
 Leaves are alternate, hairy and have a circular or kidney shape with five to nine shallow, serrate, pointed lobes.

-Creeping Charlie spreads as a prostrate vine, spreading through gardens and yards.
-Flowers are blue and lavender and look like mutated, miniature pansies.
+Creeping Charlie spreads as a prostrate vine through gardens and yards.
+The flowers are blue and lavender and look like mutated, miniature pansies.
 Creeping Charlie is native throughout the United States.
-It prefers shady, moist areas, but readily adapts to other environments, notes the University of Minnesota Extension.
+It prefers shady, moist areas, but readily adapts to other environments in USDA zones 3 through 10.

 Both plants grow upright and have a short-stalked, elongated flower.
 Wild hollyhocks produce pink blooms in mid-spring to early summer.
 They grow to about 4 feet tall and thrive in wet areas with full sun in USDA zones 7 through 8.